guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 This use of the ampersand is really handy for situations where a parent class is used to override styles.
-And using it in this way and helps to keep all related styling together making the code more compact and easier to read without scrolling up and down your editor.
+And using it in this way and helps to keep all related styling together making the code more compact and easier to read without scrolling up and down the file.

 ## Double Ampersand

-One final use of the Sass ampersand that we'll look at today is the "double ampersand" selector.
+One final use of the Sass ampersand that we'll look at here is the "double ampersand" selector.

 Here's an example of what a double ampersand selector might look like: